erwanM974/hibou_label/README.md

 ## Requirements / Dependencies

-So as to generate the images of the graphs, you will need to have graphviz installed on your system and the "dot" command must be in your "PATH" environment variable.
+So as to generate the images of the graphs, you will need to have graphviz installed on your system.
+Graphviz is available at ( https://www.graphviz.org/download/ ).
+The "dot" command provided by Graphviz must be in your "PATH" environment variable.

 ## Examples